arifix/awesome-posts/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Transform Your Posts with Style - Your Ultimate WordPress Plugin for Showcasing Posts in a Grid Layout!

 == Awesome Posts ==
 Transform Your Posts with Style - Your Ultimate WordPress Plugin for Showcasing Posts in a Grid Layout!